kalyan-allada/predict_sales/README.md

 #### Summary
 We built a machine learning model to predict daily sales of 1115 Rossmann drug stores.
 The accuracy of prediction is about 85%.
 This accuracy was achieved using only four features - *'Store', 'DayOfWeek', 'Promo', 'Year'*.
 Additional features do not improve the model very much, infact they worsen the accuracy of prediction.
 It looks like store promotions have biggest impact on daily sales.
 The data also

-In this model have not made use of the time-dependent nature of the data very much, except the *'year'* feature.
+In this model have not made use of the time-dependent nature of the data very much, except the *'Year'* feature.
 Since store sales can depend on short-term history, one can use tools of time-series analysis to further study and possibly improve the model.

 This model can be easily embbeded in a web application (for example, using python Flask and AWS) which can be used by store managers to plan ahead with their inventory requirements.